Leif2112/SatNav/README.md

 are neglected, further simplifying the model.
 Under these as- sumptions, it can be stated that the motion of a satellite is purely due to the gravitational interaction with Earth.
-The following orbital parameters were considered: 𝑎 = 7151.6 km 𝑒 = 0.0008
-𝑖 = 98.39 deg
+The following orbital parameters were considered during the development of the software: 𝑎 = 7151.6 km 𝑒 = 0.0008 𝑖 = 98.39 deg